fastmcp-me/apple-rag-mcp/README.md

 Our documentation index is continuously updated to reflect the latest Apple developer resources.

 ### 🆓 **Completely Free**
-Start immediately with no API key required.
-Get an API key for higher usage limits - all managed at [apple-rag.com](https://apple-rag.com).
+Start immediately with no MCP Token required.
+Get an MCP Token for higher usage limits - all managed at [apple-rag.com](https://apple-rag.com).

 </td>
 </tr>